#3 — Repeating words for emphasis

 Repeating words can be too much.

 A good way to find repeated words is to read your work out loud.
-You’ll realize you’ve said the word already and catch the red flag.
+You’ll realize you’ve said the word recently and catch the red flag.

 Or you can use the search tool and type in words that usually repeat, such as: